-"Non-routine use of school buses" is defined as transportation of passengers for purposes other than regularly scheduled routes to and from school.
+"Non-routine student transportation" is defined as transportation of passengers for purposes other than regularly scheduled routes to and from school.
 School buses may be used for non-routine trips only when such trips will not interfere with routine transportation services.

-(C) Permits School bus owners or their designees shall issue a trip permit which shall accompany the driver on any non-routine trip.
+School bus owners, superintendents or their designees shall issue a trip permit which shall accompany the driver on any non-routine student transportation trip.
 The permit shall provide the following information:

 (1) Date of trip;

 (6) Bus registration number or vehicle license number;

 (8) Designated stops;

 (9) Route map and/or written directions for destination;

 (10) School bus owners, superintendent or designee signature.